2020science/hyperbubble/README.md

 **The future is a soap bubble.
 Ride it anyway.**

 A one-button browser game about navigating advanced technology transitions — inspired by, and built from, the work of [Andrew Maynard](https://andrewmaynard.net) (Arizona State University) on risk innovation, emerging technologies, and human flourishing.
 Designed and coded by Anthropic's Claude (Fable 5) in collaboration with Maynard.
+Implemented at [https://fvture.net/hyperbubble/] (https://fvture.net/hyperbubble/)

 ## Play